cicada-lang/cicada-solo/articles/inductive-datatype.md

   The input include one *type constructor* and many *data constructors*, the arguments of type constructor are splitted into two groups:
-  *parameters* that are the same for all constructors, and *indexes* that varys from constructor to constructor.
+  *parameters* that are the same for all constructors, and *indexes* that vary from constructor to constructor.

   The output is the eliminator.